Whistler Blackcomb Ski School support jobs

 The accommodation is made up of self contained flats, each with 2 bedrooms, a lounge, bathroom and small kitchen.
 Each caters for 4 people so you should expect to share a room.
-The accommodation is very close to the slopes, the lifts and to work, so you are in one of the best positions in the whole resort!
+The accommodation is very close to the slopes, the lifts and to work, so you are in one of the best locations in the whole resort!

 You will be living on a self catering basis although you will usually get a meal on the days that you are working.
 There is a meal deal for staff in a restaurant close to the accommodation (currently $7 for a 3 course meal!) which many of our participants like to make the most of on a regular basis.